 Bowdrie is a lawman.
 Before there were private dicks in trench

 coats or squads of diligent policemen solving crimes, before

 after the real exploits of the Texas Rangers.
 The Rangers

 were a group of lawmen created after the Civil War to bring

-and his hammer-headed roan horse, is mystery fictions
+and his hammer-headed roan horse, is Mystery fictions

 member of this select party of law-bringers and crime-solvers.

 is the creation of Louis LAmour, a man who knows something

 about writing Westerns and Mysteries.
 He wrote for the Western

 Hills Of Homicide.
 In the introduction of that book,

 LAmour says this:

 detective stories, the characters come to fear the people

 they have to associate with in the city.
-Of course, the character strengths that the men and women in
+Of course, the character

-in previous collections like Bowdrie
+frontier stories in previous collections like Bowdrie

 For that matter, Chick Bowdrie, the Texas Ranger featured

 Law would have the skills to solve many of the cases in

 this book with surprisingly few adjustments for the difference

 quote points out two differences about the Bowdrie stories compared to other LAmour